MonsieurMK/java-application-template/README.md

 This template includes :
 - Executable jar generation
 - Javadoc generation
-- OS specific installers for Windows, Ubuntu, Linux with jpackage
+- OS specific installers for Windows, Ubuntu and Linux with jpackage

 ## GitHub Actions workflows

 There are two GitHub Actions workflows :
 - Develop : Build and tests on push and pull request on the *develop* branch
-- Release : Build, generate and publish the Javadoc on GitHub Pages, create release/pre-release with executable jar and installers
+- Release : Build, generate and publish the Javadoc on GitHub Pages, create release/pre-release with executable jar and installers when new tags are pushed

 ## Git Flow cheatsheet